-Everyone has a favorite "Leaguer", but each character is important in it's own right.
+Everyone has a favorite "Leaguer," but each character is important in its own right.
 This is true no matter what "League" title you're reading.
-But, more important that the individual characters is how they interact and grow in the company of their team mates.
+But, more important than the individual characters is how they interact and grow in the company of their teammates.

 3. Major Events

 The JLD may feel like it lives in another world, but it still connects to other titles.
 From small crossovers like The Rise of Vampires (featuring Batman btw) with I, Vampire to huge events like the Trinity War and Forever Evil.

 The Rise of Vampires storyline, I feel, parallels the Throne of Atlantis crossover in the main Justice League title.
 Both feature a particular league member and deal with a threat that a member cannot handle alone in his own title.
 From the Order of Van Hellsings to Bloody Mary and her vampire army, not to mention BATMAN!
 (Did I mention this takes place in Gotham? .....
 Also Batman?)

 Trinity War is one giant cluster-F#%^ as all three leagues meet, battle, and attempt to save the world.
 The Justice League "prime," in all its glory, the government-run Justice League of America, designed to counter the Justice League, and the Justice League Dark, bringing the Magic and Mayhem, all clash around a single character and her magic box.
 Pandora, featured in every starting title of the New 52 initial launch, and the voice that spoke to the Flash at the end of the Flashpoint Paradox leading to the creation of this current universe, finally gets her day in the sun.